 Tosk has patented two new pharmaceutical products and has two other preclinical-stage products in development.

 TK-90: Our most advanced, patented drug — now in human clinical trials — is targeted at mucositis side effect reduction.
 Mucositis is the painful inflammation and ulceration of the mucous membranes lining the mouth, throat, and digestive tract, usually as an adverse effect of chemotherapy or radiation.
-Mucositis can occur anywhere along the gastrointestinal tract, including the stomach, intestines, and anus.
+Mucositis is costly to treat and may result in affecting or even terminating optimum treatment.
 Oral mucositis, inflammation and ulceration that occurs in the mouth, is a common and often debilitating complication of cancer treatment.
 Mucositis in the gut can introduce a route of infection that can be debilitating and potentially fatal.

-Mucositis is a common side effect of cancer therapies If mucositis occurs, it can be costly to treat and may force ther-apy to be reduced or terminated.
+Mucositis is a common side effect of cancer therapies.
+Mucositis is costly to treat and may result in affecting or even terminating optimum treatment.

 TK-39: Tosk’s second patented product has been developed to block the cardiotoxicity that results from a class of widely used cancer drugs known as anthracyclines.
 This damage to heart tissue is permanent and limits the lifetime dose of these drugs.
 Many patients are forced to suspend treatment due to this adverse effect.
 Anthracyclines are used to treat breast, bladder, and lung cancers as well as lymphoma and leukemia.
 Even at the lifetime limited dose, as many of 50% of patients suffer reduced heart function later in life.